 All hydroponic systems provide a faster rate of growth and superior nutrient uptake by plants due to the lack of a soil medium.
 Soil acts as a medium between the roots and your water and nutrient solution, whereas hydroponics allow the nutrient solution to be in direct contact with the roots.
 Because of this careful control of nutrient solutions, pH and temperature is essential for hydroponic systems to work well.
 Reservoirs should be drained and nutrient solutions replaced every 1-2 weeks for optimal plant growth.
+Let's take a look at the various types of systems:

 Deep water culture hydroponic systems are great for larger grow spaces as they often provide individual containers per plant resulting in a larger overall system footprint.
 They completely submerge the roots of each plant in a highly aerated liquid solution providing ample oxygen while maintaining a wet environment that the roots will thrive in.
 Deep water culture systems utilize air pumps that produce small bubbles of air that bring oxygen into the nutrient solution and often water pumps that circulate the aerated liquid among the individual plant containers.